AlexJReid/blog/content/posts/monoblok/index.md

 It's quite nice how the conditioning rules and the LVC compose naturally.
 Rule-generated publishes participate in caching just like any other publish.
 The `temp.3.kitchen.stable` subject has its own LVC entry, populated by the patchbay rule, available to any late-joining subscriber.
 You didn't have to think about it; it just works.

-## Another scenario: catching over-revs at Peter's Porsche (and Lada) Rentals
+## Another scenario: catching over-revs at Peter's Porsche Rentals

 The office-sensors example is tidy but synthetic.
 Here's one that isn't.
 Peter runs a boutique rental outfit with a dozen 911s on the books.
 Customers pay a lot of money per day and occasionally decide the A69 is a good place to see what 9000rpm feels like.
 Peter would like to know about that, ideally while the car is still out, so he can have a conversation at handover rather than discovering a trashed engine three services later.